core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Encoding of the OSCORE Payload {#oscore-payl}

-The payload of the OSCORE message SHALL encode the ciphertext concatenated with the value of the CounterSignature0 (if present) of the COSE_Encrypt0 object.
+The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 (if present) of the COSE object, computed as in Appendix A.2 of {{RFC8152}}.

-## Example: Request
+## Examples of Compressed COSE Objects

+This section covers a list of OSCORE Header Compression examples for group requests and responses.
+The examples assume the COSE_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
+Note that the full CoAP unprotected message, as well as the full security context, is not reported in the examples, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
+The output is the compressed COSE object as defined in {{compression}}, divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.

-Request with kid = 0x25, Partial IV = 5 and kid context = 0x44616c, assuming the label for the new kid context defined in {{I-D.ietf-core-object-security}} has value 10.
-COUNTERSIGN is the CounterSignature0 byte string as described in {{sec-cose-object}} and is 64 bytes long in this example.
-The ciphertext in this example is 14 bytes long.
+The examples assume that tje label for the new kid context defined in {{I-D.ietf-core-object-security}} has value 10.
+COUNTERSIGN is the CounterSignature0 byte string as described in {{sec-cose-object}} and is 64 bytes long.

+1. Request with ciphertext = 0xaea0155667924dff8a24e4cb35b9, kid = 0x25, Partial IV = 5 and kid context = 0x44616c

+~~~~~~~~~~~
 Before compression (96 bytes):

-~~~~~~~~~~~
 [
 h'',
 { 4:h'25', 6:h'05', 10:h'44616c', 9:COUNTERSIGN },